A practical guide to the Zendesk Google Sheets integration in 2026

 The no-code route: Using tools like Zapier

 Tools like Zapier are a popular choice for this.
 You can set up a "Zap" that watches for a new row in Google Sheets and then automatically creates a ticket in Zendesk.
-It’s a nice, visual way to build a workflow without writing any code.
+It's a visual and intuitive way to build a workflow without writing any code.

 The developer route: Building a custom script

-Using a spreadsheet to create tickets is often just a workaround for a clunky process.
-An AI-powered platform like eesel AI offers a much more direct and intelligent way to get things done.
+Using a spreadsheet to create tickets is a solid method, and an AI-powered platform like eesel AI can offer an even more direct and intelligent way to manage these tasks.

-Instead of a person filling out a spreadsheet, you can set up an AI Agent to handle the whole task from the beginning.
-It could, for example, process a list of users from another system, understand the context, and then automatically create, tag, and route tickets in Zendesk.
-With customizable AI actions, you can build powerful automations that are way more flexible than simple trigger-action rules.
-Best of all, our simulation mode lets you test how the AI will handle thousands of your past tickets before you turn it on, so you can launch with confidence.
+Instead of manual spreadsheet entry, you can set up an AI Agent to handle tasks from the start.
+It could, for example, process information from another system, understand the context, and then automatically create, tag, and route tickets in Zendesk.
+With customizable AI actions, you can build powerful automations that add a layer of sophistication to your Zendesk setup.
+Best of all, our simulation mode lets you test how the AI will handle tickets before you turn it on, ensuring you launch with confidence.

 The eesel AI simulation mode allows you to test automations before deployment, a key advantage over a standard Zendesk Google Sheets setup.